andmatand/midi-to-pico8/README.md

                             PICO-8 SFX)
       --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer
-      --waveform WAVEFORM WAVEFORM WAVEFORM WAVEFORM
+      --waveform [WAVEFORM [WAVEFORM ...]]
-                            Specify which PICO-8 waveform (instrument) number to use for each channel
+                            Specify which PICO-8 waveform (instrument) number to use for each MIDI track
-      --octave-shift OCTAVE_SHIFT OCTAVE_SHIFT OCTAVE_SHIFT OCTAVE_SHIFT
+      --octave-shift [OCTAVE_SHIFT [OCTAVE_SHIFT ...]]
-                            Specify the number of octaves to shift each PICO-8 channel
+                            Specify the number of octaves to shift each MIDI track --volume-shift [VOLUME_SHIFT [VOLUME_SHIFT ...]]
-      --volume-shift VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT
-                            Specify a number to add to the volume of all notes in each PICO-8 channel (volume for each note will be limited to >= 1)
+                            Specify a number to add to the volume of all notes in each MIDI track (volume for each note will be limited to the range 1-7
-      --mute MUTE MUTE MUTE MUTE
+      --mute [MUTE [MUTE ...]]
-                            Specify whether to "mute" each PICO-8 channel (1 =
-                            mute, 0 = do not mute).
-Notes for a muted channel will be excluded from the cartridge entirely
+                            Specify whether to "mute" each MIDI track (1 = mute, 0 = do not mute).
+Notes for a muted track will be excluded from the PICO-8 cartridge entirely

 ## Please Note